linjiatai/Efficient-annotation-process-for-histopathological-images/README.md

 - You should download the pre-trained weight from XXX and put it in fold XXX.
 - And you should prepare your region of interests (ROIs) and put them in the fold XXX.
+- Third, you should confirme the tissue types of your data and define the palette, such as:
+-

 ## Usage